resonance00x0/http-downloader/faq.md

 ![alt text](images/prop_win.png "File size in bytes in Windows")

 #### In linux
- - You already know how to find file size in bytes
+ - You already know how to find file size in bytes if you are using linux